gl0bsec/community_collection/readme.md

-# Convenient wrappers for working with text data from online communities and the web
+# Convenient wrappers for analyzing text data from online communities and the across the web

 ## Package layout